JRamirez-F/Python_Scripts/README.md

 # Python Scripts

-These are aseries of Python scripts hopefully useful for image analyses
+These are a series of Python scripts hopefully useful for image analyses and for data handling

 ## Python Scripts for FIJI :fiji_logo: